 Registrar Port 43 Whois requirements: ‘thick’ Whois could make the requirement for Registrars to maintain Port 43 Whois access redundant.

+Should the PDP WG reach consensus on a recommendation that ‘thick’ Whois should be required for all gTLDs, the PDP WG is also expected to consider:

+Cost implications for gTLD registries, registrars and registrants of a transition to ‘thick’ Whois

+How to conduct such a transition (timeline, requirements, etc.)

+Are existing contact terms between registrars and registrants sufficient to permit the transfer of registrant data to the registry in connection with a transition from a ‘thin’ to ‘thick’ Whois?
+If not, what is the potential impact?
+Are special provisions and/or exemptions needed for gTLD registries which operate a ‘thick’ Whois but provide tiered access, for example.

 In addition, the PDP WG should take into account other ICANN initiatives that may help inform the deliberations limited to this specific topic such as;

 Registry/registrar separation and related developments with regards to access to customer data;

+Output from any/all of the four Whois Studies chartered by the GNSO Council, if completed in time for consideration by the WG;

+The 2004 transition of .ORG from thin to thick;

 Results of the RAA negotiations, and